cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

     - Answer **Y** in order for Malcolm's firewall to allow connections from a remote log forwarder (such as Hedgehog Linux) to TCP port 5044 so that Zeek and Suricata logs can be ingested by Malcolm's Logstash instance.
 * Expose Filebeat TCP port to external hosts?
     - Answer **Y** in order for Malcolm's firewall to allow connections from a remote log forwarder (such as Hedgehog Linux for resource utilization metrics or other forwarders for other [third-Party logs](third-party-logs.md#ThirdPartyLogs)) to TCP port 5045.
+* Use default field values for Filebeat TCP listener?
+    - Answer **Y** to use the defaults and skip the next five questions about the Filebeat TCP listener.
 * Select log format for messages sent to Filebeat TCP listener
     - Possible choices include `json` and `raw`; you probably want to choose `json`.
 * Source field to parse for messages sent to Filebeat TCP listener